GravitoMagnetic Field in Tensor-Vector-Scalar Theory: Conclusion

 \section{Conclusion}

 We have calculated the gravitomagnetic field around a slow moving mass distribution in the Newtonian regime of the TeVeS theory.
 We have shown that requiring consistency between the gravitomagnetisem in the Einstein-Hilbert theory and the TeVeS theory leads to a relation between the scalar and vector coupling constants of the TeVeS theory.
-We have provided the deviation from this relation that is allowed by the LLR measurements.
+We have observed that requiring consistency between the near horizon geometry of a black hole in TeVeS and with that reported by the Event Horizon Telescope leads to another relation between the coupling constants of the TeVeS theory.
+We have identified the coupling constants of the TeVeS theory.